 - For Model Name, type PZTDisk (or something similar).

 - Type a description if you wish.
 It's optional.

-- For Model Type, select 2D Axi-Symmetric Model.
+For Model Type, select 2D Axi-Symmetric Model (Y).

-Warning: Don't miss out this step!
+Warning: Be sure to select Y and not X!
 This setting cannot be changed after the project has been created.
 You must select symmetry along the Y axis for this simulation to work!

 A new blank project is created.